SuchitaSriramka/Sudoku/README.md

 Rules of the game -

-1- A row should only contain digits other than 1-9, and no digit should be repeated.
+1- A row should only contain digits from 1-9, and no digit should be repeated.

-2- A column should only contain digits other than 1-9, and no digit should be repeated.
+2- A column should only contain digits from 1-9, and no digit should be repeated.

-3- A 3x3 submatrix should only contain digits other than 1-9, and no digit should be repeated.
+3- A 3x3 submatrix should only contain digits from 1-9, and no digit should be repeated.